 We face an inherent risk of product liability as a result of testing our AXA Candidates in Non-IND, IRB-Approved Clinical Studies and Clinical Trials, if we decide to develop any AXA Candidate as a drug product candidate, and will face an even greater risk if we commercialize any products.
-For example, we may be sued, or claims may be made against us, if our informed consents for subjects or patients in any preclinical, Non-IND, IRB-Approved Clinical Studies or Clinical Trials are or are alleged to be inadequate or inaccurate in any way or fail to fully inform subjects or patients of any potential risks involved with their participation or other material or required information.
+For example, we may be sued, or claims may be made against us, if our informed consents for subjects or patients in any Non-IND, IRB-Approved Clinical Studies or Clinical Trials are or are alleged to be inadequate or inaccurate in any way or fail to fully inform subjects or patients of any potential risks involved with their participation or other material or required information.
 We may also be sued, or claims may be made against us, if our AXA Candidates cause or are perceived to cause injury or are found to be otherwise unsuitable during Non-IND, IRB-Approved Clinical Studies, Clinical Trials, manufacturing, marketing or after sale.
 Any such product liability claims may include, without limitation, allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability, marketing or promotional claims or a breach of warranties.
 Claims could also be asserted under state consumer protection or other statutes or regulations.
 If we cannot successfully defend ourselves against product liability claims or any other claims related to our products, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims could have a material adverse effect on our business and operations, and may result in, among other things:

-• inability to bring an AXA Candidate to the market;

-- decreased demand for our products; - damage to our reputation; - withdrawal of Non-IND, IRB-Approved Clinical Study or Clinical Trial participants and inability to enroll future participants or continue Non-IND, IRB-Approved Clinical Studies or Clinical Trials; - initiation of investigations by regulators; - costs to defend the related litigation; - · diversion of management's time and our resources; - substantial monetary awards to participants or patients; - product recalls, withdrawals or labeling, packaging, marketing or promotional modifications or restrictions; - loss of revenue: - exhaustion of any available insurance and our capital resources; - the inability to commercialize any AXA Candidates via any regulatory pathway; and - decline in our share price.
+- inability to bring an AXA Candidate to the market; - decreased demand for and decline in the price charged for our products; - damage to our reputation; - withdrawal of Non-IND, IRB-Approved Clinical Study or Clinical Trial subjects or patients and inability to enroll future subjects or patients or continue Non-IND, IRB-Approved Clinical Studies or Clinical Trials; - initiation of investigations by regulatory authorities or other regulatory action; - costs to defend the related litigation; - diversion of management's time and our resources; - substantial monetary awards to subjects or patients; - product recalls, withdrawals or labeling, packaging, marketing or promotional modifications or restrictions; - loss of revenue; - exhaustion of any available insurance and our capital resources; - the inability to commercialize any AXA Candidates via any regulatory pathway; and - decline in our share price.